marina-neseem/Accera-High-Perf-DL/case_studies/unrolled_convolution_gridsearch/README.md

 ## Step 7 - Create a Accera package with the optimal function
 Finally, we can use the optimal parameters to create a Accera package with the best performant function.
-We can do ths by repeating [Step 1](#step-1---create-a-parameterized-accera-unrolled-convolution-function) and replace the values in `parameters_values` by the optimal values.
+We can do this by repeating [Step 1](#step-1---create-a-parameterized-accera-unrolled-convolution-function) and replace the values in `parameters_values` by the optimal values.

 ## Pull it all together
 For convenience, we wrote all the code snippets used in this case study in [run.py](run.py) and [utils.py](utils.py).
 To run all the case study steps, download the files and run: